Skip to Content

 Materials for a Patriotic Wreath

-Since I already had the stars, I decided for forage for the rest of the supplies.
-I gather several twigs from my yard.
+Since I already had the stars, I decided to forage for the rest of the supplies.
+I began by gathering several twigs from my yard.

-I have several plain grapevine wreaths that I’ve made and can reuse as needed.
+I have several foraged grapevine wreaths that I’ve made and can reuse as needed.
 You can see how I forage for DIY Decor Supplies on 10 Free Tips for Fall Decorating.

-The only other items needed was hot glue and paint.
+The only other items needed were hot glue and paint.

 If you don’t already have wooden stars, you can use heavy cardboard to cut a star design.

 Next, cut twigs slightly longer than the dimensions of the star.
-I plan to attach all the twigs horizontally on the wooden star.
+You will want to attach all the twigs horizontally to the wooden star.

-Attached each twig with hot glue.
-You can fill in any gaps with smaller twigs.
+You will see gaps, however, just fill in any gaps with smaller twigs.
 I also found that it may be necessary to cut twigs into smaller pieces to allow them to lie flat on the star.

 Finally, paint the twigs in a patriotic design.
-I wanted a flag design on my wreath so I used red, white and blue paint.
+I wanted a flag design on the wreath, so I used red, white, and blue paint.

-I was intended for the patriotic wreath to have a rustic design and therefore, I painted the flag in a haphazard method.
+I intended for the patriotic wreath to have a rustic design, and therefore, I painted the flag in a haphazard method.
 Just lightly covering the twigs with a semblance of a flag.

 Watch Video Tutorial